MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-speech-to-text-ux-guidelines.md

 - Conversation continues to be tracked while the window is minimized.
 - The user can expand and see the latest replies.
 (The user does not see a history of missed replies.)
-- This option appears when a user profile/STT setting is detected as enabled.
+- This option appears when a user profile's speech-to-text setting is detected as enabled.
-- This setting would not override the OS Profile/STT setting.
+- This setting would not override the OS Profile's speech-to-text setting.

 ### Display frequency